-Shelley Cumbers, Family and Divorce Law solicitor at Thompson Smith and Puxon (TSP), discusses alternative ways of resolving family law matters.
+The Thompson Smith and Puxon (TSP) Family and Divorce team, discuss alternative ways of resolving family law matters.

 Figures show that the number of people choosing to marry is in long term decline in England and Wales.
 In stark comparison, the number of cohabiting couples choosing to live together outside of marriage is on the up, making cohabiting couple families the fastest growing family type over the last decade.

 That being said, recent figures released by the Office for National Statistics reveal that there are around 118,000 divorces every year (that’s 13 divorces every hour) with 42% of marriages expected to end in divorce.
 In 2012, 48% of couples divorcing had at least one child aged under 16 living in the family.